What To Wear In India | A Guide To All Four Seasons

 Footwear to wear in India

 When thinking of what shoes to pack, primarily pick something comfortable.
 Sandals and espadrilles are good contenders for easy footwear, particularly in warm climates.
 Avoid heels for everyday wear as they can become uncomfortable, though you may want to pack a pair for more formal occasions.
-Similarly avoid heavy things such as hiking boots, unless of course, you are planning on going hiking.
+Similarly, avoid heavy things such as hiking boots, unless of course, you intend to go hiking.

 During the rainy season, you guessed it, it can be very wet, so if you are travelling during this time make sure to have packed waterproof shoes, your feet and socks will thank you.